How Do I Know When I'm Hungry?Oct 04, 2019

 Try this exercise before you eat a meal or snack.

-With the Neuro-automation technique, you learn to eat with your head and not your heart.
-You lose both the craving and the desire to overeat.
+Learn to eat with your head and not your heart.
+As you do this you will lose both the craving and the desire to overeat.

 This may feel awkward at first, but be willing to do it awkward to learn your hunger and full cycles.